-MFM (NZ) manages approximately 32,200 hectares of indigenous vegetation remnants located within its estate boundaries.
-The majority of these reserves are remnant indigenous vegeration that was set aside and reserved at the time of establishment of the plantation forests.
-Over time, the reserve area has expanded as areas are identified that are not suitable for productive use and are retired from production, in particular to increase riparian margins.
+MFM (NZ) manages approximately 34,000 hectares of indigenous vegetation remnants located within its estate boundaries.
+The majority of these reserves were in place and reserved at the time of establishment of the plantation forests but, over time, the reserve area has expanded as areas are identified that are not suitable for productive use and are retired from production.

 All reserve land is identified in the company GIS mapping system and managed as permanent reserve.
-Ecological assessments of all reserve areas have been undertaken by independent ecologists utilising a range of information including:
+Ecological assessments of all reserve areas have been undertaken by independent ecologists (Wildland Consultants) utilising a range of information including:

-- Mapping information and aerial photography to identify the location of reserves and site boundaries - Any previous ecological reports for sites in the forest such as DOC Protected Natural Area Programme (PNAP) or threatened species reports - Site surveys by qualified ecologists to record vegetation and habitat types and relevant observations of flora and fauna - At some sites bird recordings were used to confirm presence of indigenous bird species
+- Mapping information and aerial photography to identify the location of reserves and site boundaries - Any previous ecological reports for sites in the forest such as DOC Protected Natural Area Programme (PNAP) or threatened species reports - Site surveys by qualified ecologists to record vegetation and habitat types and relevant observations of flora and fauna - At some sites bird recordings were used to confirm presence of indigenous bird species (e.g. kiwi, spotless crake, fernbird)